Skip to content

 Conclusion

-CSR in India has a defined framework and set of rules of corporate donations, which are beneficial both to the corporate and NGOs.
+CSR in India has a defined framework and set of rules of company’s donations, which are beneficial both to the company and NGOs.
 In the case of companies, CSR compliance guarantees responsible and open distribution of finances.
 In the case of NGOs, eligibility and delivery of appropriate documentation is important in order to gain and maintain support.
 When these processes are observed by both parties, CSR donations will be a strong instrument in promoting sustainable development and social challenges in the country.

 Leave a Reply Cancel reply